Madurai Veeran: Legend

-According to the Maduraiveeraswamikathai text, Veeran was born to aristocratic parents and was abandoned, and later adopted by a couple from the Arunthathiyar community.
+According to the Maduraiveeraswamikathai text, Veeran was born to aristocratic parents and was abandoned, and later adopted by a couple from the Dalit community.
 He grew up among them and became a guard in the court of King Bommanna Nayakan.
 When on duty as a guard of the chieftain's daughter Bommi, he fell in love with her.
 At night, he sneaked up to her room, and the two eloped.
 During their escape, Bommanna Nayakan led an army after Veeran, and the latter defeated the army and killed Bommanna.
 The two then fled to Tiruchirappalli, where Veeran was requested by the local king to defeat bandits terrorising his people, which he did so successfully and famously.

-The irony lies in the fact that he actually belongs to the Arunthathiyar caste.
+The irony lies in the fact that he actually belonged to the Arunthathiyar caste.
 Among the upper caste communities, there is an unwillingness to accept that such a great warrior could emerge from a lower caste.
-As a result, it is falsely claimed that he was adopted by the Arunthathiyar community rather than being born among them, reflecting deeply ingrained societal prejudices.
+As a result, it was falsely claimed that he was adopted by the Arunthathiyar community rather than being born among them, reflecting deeply ingrained societal prejudices.

 His fame brought him to Madurai, which was also troubled by bandits.
 Thirumala Nayakar requested Veeran to help him.
 Veeran then met Vellaiyammal, a royal dancer, who was attracted to him because of his looks and skill in various arts.
 She asked him to teach her the Natya Shastra (tenets of dancing).
 The king, who was himself attracted to Vellaiyammal, did not appreciate this development and viewed this as an affair.
 Some of his generals, who hated the closeness of Veeran to the king, used the opportunity to inform the king that the delay in suppressing the robbers was deliberate, as Veeran was conniving with the robbers themselves.
 Furious, the king ordered a traitor's death for Veeran, who was taken to the gallows and had his alternate hands and legs chopped off (marukkal marukkai).
 Hearing of this, Bommi and Vellaiyammal went to the gallows to see the severed limbs and chastise the king for his injustice.